LoomZero/node-gloom-tasks/README.md

 - create folder /themes/{themename}/tasks
 - add your {task}.js into it
-- you can change the order weight of the tasks and/or add it to the default jobs by adding your taskname to the respective object in the gloom.json.
+- you can change the order weight and/or add it to the default jobs by adding your taskname to the respective object in the gloom.json.

 ## Template for the lazy
 ```js